 Roman STScI Data Pipelines

-This article contains a high-level overview of the science data pipelines for the Roman Wide Field Instrument (WFI) data processing at STScI including design philosophy and installation instructions.
+This article contains a high-level overview of the science data pipelines for the Roman Wide Field Instrument (WFI) imaging data processing at STScI including design, philosophy, and installation instructions.

 Overview of WFI Pipelines at STScI

 WFI imaging observations are processed through several pipelines to create different data products.
-At STScI, there exist three pipelines for:
+At STScI, we are developing three pipelines:

-• Detector-level calibration of Level 1 to Level 2 WFI data products called exposure_pipeline
+• Exposure Level Pipeline: Performs detector-level calibration of Level 1 to Level 2 WFI data products.

-• Repixelation and mosaicking of Level 2 WFI imaging data into Level 3 products named resample
+• Mosaic Level Pipeline: Handles repixelation and mosaicking of Level 2 WFI imaging data into Level 3 products.

-• Generation of Level 4 catalogs from Level 2 and Level 3 products (under development)
+• Catalog-Level Pipeline: Generates Level 4 catalogs from Level 2 and Level 3 products (currently under development).

 The romancal repository undergoes continuous integration testing using both unit tests and larger regression test suites to ensure that changes to the code do not result in unexpected changes of the products.
-Furthermore, before WFI pipeline steps are released, they are rigorously tested and validated by the instrument science team at STScI.
+Furthermore, before WFI pipeline steps are released, they are rigorously tested and validated by the engineers and instrument scientists at STScI.

 We expect that most users will be able to use data products directly from the Roman archive (see Accessing WFI Data article for more information); however, there may be instances when users wish to re-run elements of the WFI science data pipelines or customize the pipeline for particular science use cases.